A Struggle To Evolve

 Apple’s Brand Architecture & Naming Convention

-Google’s attempt to brand its products lies in stark contrast to the brand portfolio architecture and naming conventions from Apple.
+Google’s attempt to brand its products lies in stark contrast to Apple.
 The screenshot below gives us an idea of how Apple has approached this.

-Apple’s naming conventions are simple, a Sub-brand + Descriptor / Numerical series.
+Apple’s naming conventions are simple and signal a hierarchical progression.
+They use a Sub-brand + Descriptor.
 For instance, under the iPad product line, you’d find – iPad Pro, iPad Air, iPad mini… and under Mac – iMac Pro, Mac Pro, Mac mini, Macbook Air etc. The iPhone product line follows a similar numerical pattern.

 The point is that each product line has a unique sub-brand devoted to it along with a limited set of descriptors to indicate the position held in that particular line.
 Customers know exactly where the product places and what to expect.